-A stomach ulcer, also known as gastric ulcer or peptic ulcer is a lesion or sore that normally develops in the inner lining of the stomach.
+A stomach ulcer, also known as gastric ulcer is a lesion or sore that normally develops in the inner lining of the stomach.

-It can as well occur in the upper part of the intestine (duodenum), this is also called Duodenal Ulcer.
+When an ulcer occurs in the upper part of the intestine (duodenum), it is called Duodenal Ulcer.

 - Radiation therapy

 - Drinking excessive alcohol

 - Burns and physical injury to the stomach

 How do you know you have a stomach ulcer?